OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Static Analysis

-Review the source code to understand/identify who the application handle various types of errors (IPC communications, remote services invokation, etc).
+Review the source code to understand/identify who the application handle various types of errors (IPC communications, remote services invocation, etc).
 Here are some examples of the checks to be performed at this stage :

-- Verify that the application use a [well-designed] (https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=18581047) (an unified) scheme to handle exceptions.
+- Verify that the application use a [well-designed] (https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=18581047) (and unified) scheme to handle exceptions.
 - Verify that the application doesn't expose sensitive information while handling exceptions, but are still verbose enough to explain the issue to the user.

 #### Dynamic Testing